SomeWeekendReading/someweekendreading.github.io/quotes.md

 "I hang onto my prejudices, they are the testicles of my mind." &mdash; [Eric Hoffer](https://en.wikipedia.org/wiki/Eric_Hoffer), [_Before the Sabbath_], p.
 79, 1979.

+"If you want a happy ending, that depends, of course, on where you stop your story." &mdash; [Orson Welles](https://en.wikipedia.org/wiki/Orson_Welles)

 ## Those of Rational &amp; Scientific Bent

 "Science says the first word on everything, and the last word on nothing."